rapid7/insightconnect-plugins/plugins/proofpoint_tap/help.md

 #### Fetch Forensics

-This action is used to fetch Forensics allows to pull detailed forensic evidences about individual threats or campaigns.
+This action is used to fetch forensic evidence about individual threats or campaigns.

 ##### Input